rue-eru/rue-eru/README.md

 ### About Me

 A frontend developer with a background in **translation**, passionate about building **multilingual** and accessible web experiences.
-Actively learning and building towards a goal of working as a developer in **Japan**.
+Actively learning and building towards a goal of working as a developer.

 *  **Polyglot:** Native RU | Fluent EN | JA N2
 *  **Tech Stack:** React • TypeScript • Next.js • Tailwind • i18next